 In addition, you must also meet one or more of the following criteria:

 - Be in receipt of a means-tested benefit (Jobseeker’s Allowance, Income Support, Employment and Support Allowance, the basic level of Universal Credit, Guarantee Pension Credit).

-- Be on a low income which would normally mean you are receiving Council Tax Support (even if you don’t receive any of the above means-tested benefits).
+- Be on a low income which would normally mean you are receiving the maximum rate of Council Tax Support for the address you live at (even if you don’t receive any of the above means-tested benefits).

 - Be temporarily without any income, for example, if you are fleeing domestic violence.

 Please note that you will not normally qualify for an award if you can access a benefit advance payment from the Department for Work and Pensions to meet your need.